Edward-jiang495/simple-covid-simulation/README.md

 P(Infection with one with masks, one without with social distancing): 30%

-P(Infection with both wearing masks, no social distancing): 20% (covid can still spread if one do wash their hands often)
+P(Infection with both wearing masks, no social distancing): 20% (covid can still spread if one does not wash their hands often)

 P(Infection with both wearing masks, and social distancing): 5%